joelvaneenwyk/wcap/README.md

 # wcap

+> [!WARNING]
+> This is a fork and any changes made are not production ready.
+Use at your own risk!

 Simple and efficient screen recording utility for Windows.

-Get latest binary here: [wcap.exe][] (**WARNING**: Windows Defender or other AV software might report false positive detection)

 ## Features